geode-sdk/docs/tutorials/coroutines.md

 }
 ```

-Under the hood, `$async` sets a coroutine lambda and immediately invokes it.
-Any arguments within the macro body are lambda captures, so you could just as easily put `=` in there too.
+Under the hood, `$async` sets a coroutine lambda and immediately spawns it via `coro::spawn`.
+Any arguments within the macro body are lambda captures, so you could just as easily put `=` in there to.
+It is not recommended to capture by reference as it's not guaranteed that the lambda will finish before the references go out of scope.

 ## Result propagation